walbit-de/qtjambi5/README.md

 ### Build Qt Sources

 Unpack, checkout or whatever the Qt source.
-Version 5.6.2 is known to work, later versions may work as well.
-Source distributions can be found at http://download.qt.io/archive/qt/.
-I would recommend the qt-everywhere-opensource-src-x.x.x.zip archives.
+Version 5.12.8 is known to work, later versions may work as well.
+Source distributions can be found at https://code.qt.io/cgit/qt/qt5.git/.
+I would recommend the official Qt GIT repo.
 Cpp source files need to be modified, binary only distributions will not work.

 Modify qt source to re-add jambi support.
 There are patch files in the jambi